-On May 16, 2013, the Company completed its acquisition of all of the issued and outstanding common shares of Urastar Gold Corp. ("Urastar"), a Canadian based natural resource company listed on the TSX Venture Exchange, pursuant to a court-approved plan of arrangement under the Business Corporations Act (British Columbia).
-Urastar holds a 100% interest in certain mining properties in Sonora, Mexico.
-Under the terms of the arrangement, each shareholder of Urastar received C\$0.25 per common share and holders of unexercised in-the-money warrants of Urastar received C\$0.15 per warrant, for aggregate cash consideration of \$10.1 million.
+On May 16, 2013, the Company completed its acquisition of all of the issued and outstanding common shares of Urastar Gold Corp. ("Urastar"), a Canadian-based gold exploration company that was, at the time, listed on the TSX Venture Exchange (the "TSX-V"), pursuant to a court-approved plan of arrangement under the Business Corporations Act (British Columbia).
+Urastar held a 100% interest in certain mining properties in Sonora, Mexico.
+Under the terms of the arrangement, each shareholder of Urastar received C\$0.25 per common share and holders of unexercised in-themoney warrants of Urastar received C\$0.15 per warrant, for aggregate cash consideration of \$10.1 million.
 Urastar is now a wholly-owned subsidiary of Agnico Eagle.